How does the Schroth method work?

 In 1995 the clinic was sold to the Asklepios Company, a health care provider in Germany, and the clinic was renamed to “Asklepios Katharina Schroth Klinik”.
 Later, that year, Christa retired.
 She died 20 years later in March of 2015.

-Christa’s son, Hans Rudolf Weiss, joined the “Asklepios Katharina Schroth Klinik as the medical director and stayed until 2008 when he left the clinic to develop his own treatment program, known as Best Practice that is primarily focused on bracing with some supportive exercises different from the original Schroth method.
+Christa’s son, Hans Rudolf Weiss, joined the “Asklepios Katharina Schroth Klinik as the medical director and stayed until 2008 when he left the clinic to develop his own treatment program, known as Best Practice that is primarily focused on bracing with some supportive exercises that are different from the original Schroth method.

 The training for the German physiotherapists started in 1986, when the method began to be available as an out-patient treatment as well.
 Training courses in English held by the senior Schroth instructor Axel Hennes and other international Schroth instructors trained by him are available since 2008 and offered in different countries.